Montana/anchore-travis-setup/README.md

 ![Policy](policy.png)

 If you look above, you can see the policies being enforced, scanned, and more.
 I recommend looking at the `scan options` that were laid out earlier for more verbose and customized options.

+## Why use security scanners for containers?

+Run image scanners during continuous integration.
+Scanning container images can be a cumbersome process that could be asynchronously executed during continuous integration (CI) using Travis.
+Including security scans in CI also allows developers to identify vulnerabilities quickly, before new software versions are released.

+This is why policy enforcement is crucial.
+Anchore is perfect for you Travis CI builds.